<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Wages and Consumer Demand

 In March, average hourly earnings increased by 5.6% — but not enough to keep up with inflation and blunt the effects that impacted a variety of businesses, as well as many Magellan Midstream Partners employees and retirees around the country.
 Lower-paid service workers received higher increases, with wages jumping by almost 15% for non-management employees in the leisure and hospitality industry.
-Although inflation has cut deeply into wage gains over the last year, wages have increased at about the same rate as inflation over the two-year period of the pandemic.
+Although inflation cut deeply into wage gains over the prior year, wages have increased at about the same rate as inflation over the two-year period of the pandemic.
 9

-One of the big questions going forward is whether rising wages will enable consumers to continue to pay higher prices, which can lead to an inflationary spiral of ever-increasing wages and prices.
-Recent signals are mixed.
-The official measure of consumer spending increased 1.1% in March, but an early April poll found that two out of three Americans had cut back on spending due to inflation.
+One of the central questions at the time was whether rising wages would enable consumers to continue to pay higher prices, which can lead to an inflationary spiral of ever-increasing wages and prices.
+Signals were mixed: consumer spending rose 1.1% in March 2022, but an early April 2022 poll found that two out of three Americans had already cut back on spending due to inflation.
 10-11

 Soft or Hard Landing?

-The current inflationary situation has raised many questions among our Magellan Midstream Partners clients in regard to what the solution is.
-The Federal Open Market Committee (FOMC) of the Federal Reserve has laid out a plan to fight inflation by raising interest rates and tightening the money supply.
-After dropping the benchmark federal funds rate to near zero in order to stimulate the economy at the onset of the pandemic, the FOMC raised the rate by 0.25% at its March 2022 meeting and projected the equivalent of six more quarter-percent increases by the end of the year and three or four more in 2024.
-12 This would bring the rate to around 2.75%, just above what the FOMC considers a 'neutral rate' that will neither stimulate nor restrain the economy.
+The inflationary situation raised many questions about the path forward.
+The Federal Open Market Committee (FOMC) of the Federal Reserve laid out a plan to fight inflation by raising interest rates and tightening the money supply.
+After dropping the benchmark federal funds rate to near zero to stimulate the economy at the onset of the pandemic, the FOMC raised the rate by 0.25% at its March 2022 meeting and projected the equivalent of six more quarter-percent increases by the end of 2022 and three or four more in 2023.
+12 That path was projected to bring the rate to around 2.75%, just above what the FOMC considered a 'neutral rate' that would neither stimulate nor restrain the economy.
 13

 The question facing the FOMC is how fast it can raise interest rates and tighten the money supply while maintaining optimal employment and economic growth.
 The ideal is a 'soft landing,' similar to what occurred in the 1990s, when inflation was tamed without damaging the economy.
 At the other extreme is the 'hard landing' of the early 1980s, when the Fed raised the fund's rate to almost 20% in order to control runaway double-digit inflation, throwing the economy into a recession.
 18